ankschoubey/old-blog/_posts/2021-02-18-ethical-capitalism.md

 ## Capitalism is Pure Genius

 Capitalism involves pushing oneself to help others.
-That is what capitalists do.

-They find a problem, solve it, and earn money as a reward.
+Entrepreneurs find a problem, solve it, and earn money as a reward.

 In capitalism terms, money is proof that you are adding value to the world. [^1]